 Doctors say that as long as the fever is mild, there is no need to bring it down - if the fever is not severe, it is probably helping to neutralize the bacterium or virus that is causing the infection.
 Medications to bring down a fever are called antipyretics.
 If the fever is causing undue discomfort, an antipyretic may be recommended.

 When a fever reaches or exceeds 38 Centigrade (100.4 Fahrenheit), it is no longer mild and should be checked every couple of hours.

 These temperatures refer to oral measurement (thermometer in the mouth).
 For normal armpit temperatures, the temperature measures lower than it actually is and the numbers are reduced by about 0.2-0.3 Centigrade.

 When somebody has a fever, signs and symptoms are linked to what is known as sickness behavior, and may include:

-- Feeling cold when nobody else does
+- feeling cold when nobody else does

-- Anorexia - lack of appetite
+- lack of appetite

-- Dehydration - preventable if the patient drinks plenty of fluids
+- dehydration - preventable if the patient drinks plenty of fluids

-- Hyperalgesia - the individual is much more sensitive to pain
+- hyperalgesia - more sensitive to pain

-- Problems concentrating
+- problems concentrating

 Febrile seizure (children)

-Febrile seizures most commonly occur in children aged 6 months to 6 years, and affect boys more often than girls.
+Febrile seizures most commonly occur in children aged 6 months to 6 years and affect boys more often than girls.

-The seizure occurs because the body temperature rises too fast, rather than because it has been sustained for a long time.
+Seizures occur because the body temperature rises too fast, rather than because it has been sustained for a long time.

 There are two types of febrile seizures: